Foster Care

 • Complete annual training.

 All families will be provided with training to prepare themselves for the placement of a foster child.
-In order to make an informed decision about becoming licensed, CSSW offers a semi-monthly orientation meeting on the first Wednesday of every month from 5:30pm – 8:30pm and third Wednesday of every month from 9:30am – 12:30pm.
+In order to make an informed decision about becoming licensed, CCWC offers a semi-monthly orientation meeting on the first Wednesday of every month from 5:30pm – 8:30pm and third Wednesday of every month from 9:30am – 12:30pm.
 Every applicant must attend the orientation if they would like to submit an application request.

 GROW training is a state-mandated curriculum that all foster and adoptive parents must participate in.
 It includes eleven topics such as trauma, attachment, child development, and systems and policies, plus a foster, adoptive, and relative panel.
 GROW training is offered in every county.
 Your licensing worker will provide you with a schedule of local training options and enroll you.
 There is no cost associated with attending.
 Prior to licensure, families must complete their GROW training.
 Annual trainings must also be completed to maintain a foster home license.
 We hope to provide you with the skill-set necessary for the optimal care of our foster children.